Inspirational Projects

 Describe what you learned from this project, including leadership skills you developed.
 What did you learn about yourself?

 From this project, I learned that persistence is key.
 I had to adapt to a business-like mindset when speaking to my project advisor and other important adult figures during this project.
 Although tough, I learned that many people are extremely busy and even though my project was a priority to me, I needed to stay persistent with my emails and follow-ups in order to make significant progress.
 From this hardship, I learned one of the most important lessons of my life: In order for you to achieve your goals, you need to inspire others to take it seriously as well.
 As a leader, I needed to possess a certain charisma and assertiveness.
 I needed to be a fastidious problem solver and needed to continuously do and redo flyers which solidified the persistence and determination lesson.
 Procrastination could not be a factor in my project if I wanted to get it done, which I learned quickly.
 In the beginning, I took the project slowly and waited for others to answer my emails and queries but learned that even though I was making progress, slow progress is still procrastination.
 I made excuses to not work on my project at first, telling myself that "I emailed first, it's not my fault that I am not getting a response" but soon I had to be honest with myself and accept that it is my fault if others don't answer.
 I possessed a new sense of assertiveness and learned that I needed to continuously demand other's attention if it was not handed to me.
-I learned that I am extremely strong-willed and industrious.
-I learned what it takes to be pro-active.
-I learned how to fight for the things that I believed in.
-I learned that I could make a change as long as I kept working at it and continued in the face of adversity.
-Excerpt from the Gold Award final report reflection of Alexis Ton, Gold Award Girl Scout |

-How do you think your leadership skills will grow in the future because of this project
+How do you think your leadership skills will grow in the future because of this project?

 Apart from the usual ways in which I grow through doing anything of this sort (organization, communication, efficiency, the devil’s in the details, etc.), I think I have truly come to understand how daunting leadership roles are and the type of people needed to fill them.
 Because with leadership comes responsibility, and in my case, responsibility of 94 families whom I don’t know but who will be benefiting from my project in the coming year.
 I do worry sometimes if all my efforts will be wasted, if perhaps Home for Refugees won’t sustain the project, but then I realize that I am not the only one who cares deeply for these families, and I know that Home for Refugees won’t let them down any more than I would.
 I am learning what it means to be a leader on and off the clock; what it means to put others before yourself, how to collect people whom you trust and know will do the right thing, and, above all, how to lead from the back of the crowd, not from the front.
 Because every train needs a caboose for the stragglers to jump on somehow.
 I am learning that being a leader means being that caboose, seeing the stragglers, and then slowing the train down, regardless of schedule, and saying to those stragglers, “Please.
 Come aboard.
 Welcome home.”
-Excerpt from the Gold Award final report reflection of Lauren Dyke, Gold Award Girl Scout |

 ISABELLA: Raising Voices to Fight Violence Against Native American Women